Last week I saw the movie Lady Bird.

-The same is true with the road to loving ourselves, to getting to a good place in our lives, to feeling grateful and powerful and surrounding ourselves with good humans.
+The same is true with the road to loving ourselves.
 That road is paved with paying attention.
 Call it what you want — mindfulness, attention, awareness — but the act of focusing your energy on yourself is loving yourself.

 Paying attention means listening to your body.
 It means knowing which foods your body loves and which foods make your stomach feel funky.
 It means knowing when to skip a day of workouts and when to go hard.
 It means looking yourself in the eyes in the mirror and noticing what your face really looks like.
 It means watching for moments of angst and anger and asking “Why am I responding like this?”
 It means being okay with skipping a social night when you feel low energy.
 It means knowing if you are low energy.
 It means being kind to yourself when you need it most.
 It means meditating and yoga and long runs and slow walks and tea and essential oils and baths and naps and hugs and puppy snuggles.
 It means asking for what you need.

-Paying attention has revolutionized my life.
-I feel like someone ripped off my distracted glasses and deposited me onto a new planet where I feel everything more intensely.
-I wouldn’t trade it for a second.
+I feel like someone ripped off my distraction glasses and deposited me onto a new planet.

 Quick & Easy Stuffed Sweet Potatoes

-Or “Choosing food my stomach loves, even when I’ve had a busy day.”
+Or “food my stomach actually loves.”
 Serves 1, but you can scale this recipe up by simply cooking more potatoes.

 There’s no set recipe for this puppy.
 Simply cook your potatoes (I like to microwave them on high for 5-7 minutes, but you can also bake them for 45 minutes in a 425 oven).
 Then make toppings.
 I have tons of variations that I make depending on what’s in my fridge, but my favorite combinations are: